 Explainable AI enables a better adoption of AI by increasing the transparency and trustworthiness of AI solutions and outcomes.
 Explainable AI also reduces the risks associated with regulatory and reputational accountability for safety and fairness.

 Increasingly, these solutions are not only showing data scientists the input and the output of a model, but are also explaining the reasons the system selected particular models and the techniques applied by augmented data science and ML.

 To benefit from the volume of data collected every data and to create a pervasive data culture means that you will have to apply data and analytics initiatives more broadly to all parts of the business.

-As highlighted in the trends above, increasing data literacy and investing in analytics as a strategic priority aligned to business priorities and outcomes, and pushing it out to all corners of the business, is an imperative.
+As highlighted in the data and analytics trends we have focused on, increasing data literacy and investing in analytics as a strategic priority aligned to business priorities and outcomes, and pushing it out to all corners of the business, is an imperative.
 Delivering on most digital business goals and objectives will depend on it.

-For more information about the current trends in retail technology, download our whitepaper or to discuss how to get the most out of your organisation’s data and how it can boost your current strategy, contact us.
+For more information about the current data and analytics trends in retail technology, download our whitepaper or to discuss how to get the most out of your organisation’s data and how it can boost your current strategy, contact us.